Viku-51/Solver-Sudoko/README.md

 # Solver-Sudoko
-The sudoku solver sing the concept of backtracking
+The sudoku solver using the concept of backtracking